-- 8. Applicant shall landscape the pedestrian pathway adjacent to the dwellings on lots 29 and 30 in accordance with the approved landscape plan. - 9.
+- Applicant shall landscape the pedestrian pathway adjacent to the dwellings on lots 29 and 30 and Open Space OS2 adjacent to lot 25 in accordance with the approved landscape plan. - 9.
 The applicant shall plant the required trees in accordance with the approved landscape plan and meet the landscape requirements of Section 8-3J.4 of the Talent Zoning Code.

 IT IS HEREBY ORDERED THAT the Talent City Council approves the requested Subdivision (SUB 2016-001) and Variance (VAR 2016-001) applications for a 35 lot subdivision, allowing side yard setbacks of 6' for two-story homes, 10' front/porch setbacks and 20' garage setbacks on all of the newly created lots based on the information presented in the Staff Reports and Findings of Fact below.
-This approval shall take effect upon the effective date of the ordinances implementing approval of applications REZ 2016-001 AND CPA 2016-003.÷
+This approval shall take effect upon the effective date of the ordinances implementing approval of applications REZ 2016-001 AND CPA 2016-003.